Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 - Our target SLA is 99.9%
 - We expect an average daily user load will be around 1,000 users

+**App Service** - hosts
+    web applications allowing autoscaling and high availability without having to manage infrastructure.
+This is where the Relecloud Concerts web app will be deployed.

-**App Service** - App Service is a key piece of our hosting infrastructure.
+App Service is a key piece of our hosting infrastructure.
 App Service Web Apps meets the following requirements for hosting our app:

 - the service provides a 99.95% uptime SLA for our app